Emperor Suizei: Legendary narrative

 While the Kojiki provides little information about Suizei, it does state his name, genealogy, and a record about his accession to the throne.
 He was born sometime in 632 BC, and was one of the sons of Emperor Jimmu and his chief wife Himetataraisuzu-hime.
 The account in the Kojiki states that Suizei's older brother Kamuyaimimi was originally the Crown-prince.
 When Jimmu died, another of his sons named Tagishimimi attempted to seize the throne by murdering those in his way.
-Tagishimimi was given birth to by a lesser wife named Ahiratsu-hime, and was older than Jimmu's legitimate heir.
+Tagishimimi was born to a lesser wife named Ahiratsu-hime, and was older than Jimmu's legitimate heir.
 When Himetataraisuzu-hime learned of the plot she tried in vain to warn her sons by way of songs and poems.
 While Suizei encouraged Kamuyaimimi to slay Tagishimimi, he could not find it in him to murder his own half brother.
 Suizei pleaded with his older brother for the weapon he was going to use, and upon receiving it accomplished the deed for him.
 Kamuyaimimi ceded his rights as crown prince shortly after to Suizei as he believed his braver younger brother should be the new Emperor.

 Emperor Suizei's pre-ascension name remains unknown, but the Kojiki records that he ruled from the palace of (葛城高岡宮, Takaoka-no-miya) (Note: In the Nihon Shoki as 葛城高丘宮) at Katsuragi in what would come to be known as Yamato Province.
 While another more expansive account exists in the Nihon Shoki, the section is more steeped in myth.
 Suizei is conventionally considered to have reigned from 581 to 549 BC.
 He wed Isuzuyori-hime at an unknown date, and the two had one son.
 Emperor Suizei allegedly died in 549 BC and his gravesite is formally named Tsukida no oka no e no misasagi.
 He was succeeded by his only son, Prince Shikitsuhikotamatemi who became Emperor Annei.